A more comfortable goodbye? Vets bring pet euthanasia home

-NEW YORK (AP) — Clarence the giant schnauzer came into Penny Wagner’s life as a puppy at an intensely distraught time for her and her husband.
+NEW YORK (AP) — Clarence the giant schnauzer came into Penny Wagner’s life as a puppy nearly eight years ago, at a traumatic time for her family.

-The couple lost their 21-year-old daughter in a car accident nearly eight years ago.
-Soon after, their other child went off to college and Wagner’ spouse returned to work, leaving her home alone with her grief.
+She and her husband, Steve, had recently lost their 21-year-old daughter in a car accident.
+Soon after, their other child went off to college and Steve returned to work, leaving Penny home alone with her grief.
 That’s when they brought Clarence into the family.

-Earlier this year, their beloved pet became critically ill with advanced kidney disease.
+Earlier this year, the beloved pet became critically ill with advanced kidney disease.
 Their veterinarian wouldn’t allow them to stay with him until the end at the clinic due to COVID protocols, so they decided to have him put down at home in Albuquerque, New Mexico, in a favorite laundry room spot.

-Working with a company called Pet Loss at Home, a vet greeted Clarence and the Wagners when she arrived.
+A vet working with a company called Pet Loss at Home arrived and greeted Clarence and the Wagners.
 She gave the couple all the time they needed before administering two injections, one to relax the 90-pound dog and the other to let him go.
 The couple cuddled him as they cried, and their other dog, Cooper, was able to say goodbye as well.

 “He’ll always have a special place in my heart,” said a tearful Wagner.
 “I think he was very comforted by the fact that he was home and that he was with loved ones up to the moment we said goodbye.”